gargvishesh/druid/docs/multi-stage-query/msq-tutorial-convert-ingest-spec.md

    </details>

-3. Submit the spec.
+4. Click **Submit** to submit the spec.
 The Druid console uses the JSON-based ingestion spec to generate a SQL query that you can use instead.
+This is what the query looks like for the sample ingestion spec:

    <details><summary>Show the query</summary>

-   This is what the query looks like for the sample ingestion spec:

    ```sql
    -- This SQL query was auto generated from an ingestion spec